icza/minquery/README.md

 Unfortunately the [`mgo.v2`](https://godoc.org/gopkg.in/mgo.v2) driver does not provide API calls to specify [`cursor.min()`](https://docs.mongodb.com/manual/reference/method/cursor.min/).

 But there is a solution.
 The [`mgo.Database`](https://godoc.org/gopkg.in/mgo.v2#Database) type provides a [`Database.Run()`](https://godoc.org/gopkg.in/mgo.v2#Database.Run) method to run any MongoDB commands.
-The available commands and their doc can be found here: [Database commands](https://docs.mongodb.com/manual/reference/command/)
+The available commands and their documentation can be found here: [Database commands](https://docs.mongodb.com/manual/reference/command/)

 Starting with MongoDB 3.2, a new [`find`](https://docs.mongodb.com/manual/reference/command/find/) command is available which can be used to execute queries, and it supports specifying the `min` argument that denotes the first index entry to start listing results from.